exoflow/DeviceModelSegmentation/README.md

 ## What’s this about?
 This approach may not only protect from wasting advertising money but also enable to profitably scale into untapped audiences.
 It is important to understand that the goal of this device model segmentation is not to identify the high value devices but rather to create device model segments which can be used in parallel for more detailed targeting and true value bidding.

-## Collect device model information
-Commercial model names of devices like for example “SM-G950F” (Samsung Galaxy S8) or “iPhone6,1” are available through many sources.
-Mobile attribution providers like Appsflyer and Adjust include device models in their raw data reports and popular analytics SDKs like Unity Analytics and Firebase automatically collect this information.

 ## Calculate the device value and create segments
 Firstly, why do device models have a different value?
 The assumption is that there is a correlation between the device model and the average value of the users that owns this device.
 In practice this is certainly true.
 Let’s define 3 segments for our device models:
 A — The few devices which belong to high value users.
 B — The middle segment.
 C — The “long tail”: Many devices with a low value per device.
-Let’s assume there are 2 input files which contain users installs and user purchases.
-1. installs.csv
-2. revenue.csv
-The first step is to merge them together.
-Then to create a pivot table per device to finally calculate the average revenue per device and bucket this into the 3 segments.

 ``` python
 import pandas as pd